cusspvz/set-asap/README.md

 developer at the end of an array.

-When the engine has nothing to do, it just picks up the first one that is eligible to run and starts its execution, if that execution or more of them calls up more, you will end up filling the next stack, resulting in a blocking IO.
+When the engine has nothing to do, it just picks up the first one that is eligible to run and starts its execution, thats also why `setTimeout` and `setInterval` calls doesn't have 100% time accuracy.

+If the current execution or the others holding on stack are meant to call up more, you will ending up filling the next tick stack, resulting in a blocking IO scenario.

-### And whats bad on filling up the next stack?
+### And whats bad on filling up the next tick stack?

 #### On Node.JS
-If you fill up your **next tick stack** and it is serving an HTTP service, the server will take longer to start handling new requests, because it uses the that stack.
+If you fill up your **next tick stack** and it is serving an HTTP service, the server will take longer to start handling new requests, because it uses the the same timer methods.

 #### Browser
 Browsers use Javascript to handle UI redrawing, which means that if you block